dr-guangtou/daily_astroph/astroph-1903.md

 ### Mar 6

 * [Black hole mass estimation for Active Galactic Nuclei from a new angle](https://arxiv.org/abs/1903.01996)
+  * **Interesting**
+  * In this work, we use a novel algorithm that identifies smooth trends in complex datasets and apply it to a sample of 2 000 type I active galactic nuclei (AGN) spectra.
+  * We detect a sequence in emission line shapes and strengths which reveals a correlation between the narrow L([OIII])/L(Hβ) line ratio and the width of the broad Hα.
+  * This scaling relation ties the kinematics of the gas clouds in the broad line region to the ionisation state of the narrow line region
+  * This relation can be used to estimate black hole masses from narrow emission lines only.
+It therefore enables black hole mass estimation for obscured type II AGN and allows us to explore the connection between black holes and host galaxy properties for thousands of objects, well beyond the local Universe.

 * [RELICS: Reionization Lensing Cluster Survey](https://arxiv.org/abs/1903.02002)
   * RELICS observed 41 massive galaxy clusters with Hubble and Spitzer at 0.4-1.7um and 3.0-5.0um, respectively.
 We selected 21 clusters based on Planck PSZ2 mass estimates and the other 20 based on observed or inferred lensing strength.